annasnrhs/introtoDSwithPy/README.md

 # introtoDSwithPy

-This is the notebook and some data sets use in Introduction to Data Science with Python (Coursera)
+There are notebooks and some data sets use in Introduction to Data Science with Python (Coursera)